Stokenchurch BT Tower

 Stokenchurch BT Tower is a telecommunications tower built of reinforced concrete at Stokenchurch, Buckinghamshire, England.
 Reaching to 340.5 m above mean sea level, it dates from 1963 and is 99.4 m tall.
 There are four platforms at the top that are used to attach microwave transmission drums and other antennas.
+The tower is visible on clear days from The Shard in central London, at a distance of 60km.